Complaining about councillors and devolved public bodies

 • regional transport partnerships.

-How to complain about a devolved public body
+How to complain about a board member of a devolved public body

-How you complain about a public body depends on what you are complaining about.
+How you complain depends on what you're complaining about.

-If your complaint is about a breach of a Code of Conduct by a member of a public body
+If your complaint is about a breach of a code of conduct by a board member of a public body

 You should complain to the Ethical Standards Commissioner.
 You can download a complaint form or upload a complaint on the Ethical Standards Commissioner website